gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/math6.md

 Write a function called "compute_compound_interest".

-Given a principal, an interest rate, a compounding frequency, and a time (in years), "compute_compound_interest" returns the amount of compound interest generated.
+Given a principal balance, an annual interest rate, a compounding frequency, and a time (in years), "compute_compound_interest" returns the amount of compound interest generated.

 ```
 output = compute_compound_interest(1500, 0.043, 4, 6)